 If you are an academic or a trainee, you can become a member of the PVRI network which include an active membership of 1,250 PH professionals spanning 75 countries.
 The PVRI is unique in its vision and academic strength – our membership includes leaders in PVD from around the world, both in clinical medicine and basic science.
 They share their knowledge and experience, particularly with younger members.

 Once you are a member, you can join the PVRI Task Forces which are our power houses.
 Task Forces are of two kinds: Regional and Disease and Specialty.

 Any money raised for the PVRI will go directly towards two main purposes – education and research.
 Education is aimed at raising awareness of PVD throughout the world by educating doctors to better diagnose and manage the disease, so that patients can receive proper treatment as quickly as possible.
 Early accurate diagnosis is key to survival.
 It can often take up to 18-24 months for a patient to be accurately diagnosed by which time the disease has often advanced to a very serious stage and only little can be done to help.
 However, with accurate diagnosis within the first six months from onset of the disease, PVD can be managed and patients can receive vital medicines to help them.
 The PVRI runs large scientific meetings all over the world as well as Master Classes to educate doctors on how to diagnose and manage PVD in their patients.

-Research is aimed at facilitating new drug development and eventually finding a cure to treat PVD.
 We work closely with the pharmaceutical industry and drug regulatory bodies to develop new medicines.
-We have over 900 members from 60 different countries, including the most senior researchers in the field.
+Our network has expanded to over 6,000 people spread across 75 different countries worldwide, including an active membership of 1,250 PH professionals.
+Including the most senior researchers in the field.
 We believe that our passions in PVD and our worldwide network makes it possible for our members to conduct basic, clinical and translational research at a level that no single individual or academic institution could accomplish.